Skip links

 If you are addicted to a substance, the initial step to take is to know the emotional root cause of it.
 You must understand why you started using the drug.
 For example, it could be pessimism, anxiety, depression, or fear that led you to drug use.

 That’s the problem because we are causing ourselves to suffer from unhappiness.
 We desire things that we cannot easily have.
-There are also times when we cling onto something that is already gone.
+There are also times when we cling to something that is already gone.
 And so we are filled with regret and longing.

-When we think like about the things that should have been or what ought to have been, the unwholesome emotions take over.
+When we think about the things that should have been or what ought to have been, the unwholesome emotions take over.
 We start to feel jealous, depressed, or angry.
 That is not healthy at all because it does nothing to us but make us feel bad about our lives.

 Practicing Mindfulness to Combat Unhappiness